 - · Investment Committee;

 - · Board Audit Committee;

 - · Benefit Design Committee;

-- · Clinical Governance Committee (in consultation with the Administrator);
+- · Clinical Governance Committee

-- · Disputes Committee;
+- Disputes Committee;

 - · Exgratia Committee; and

 - · Governance & Risk Committee.

 A code of conduct is in place to which all Trustees subscribe.
 It deals with conflicts of interest, duties of the Trustees and any other matters relating to unethical or perceived unethical behaviour.
 The Trustees are reminded of the code of conduct and their duty to members of the Scheme.
 This is acknowledged and agreed at Board meetings.